Telegram-Mini-Apps/telegram-apps/apps/docs/platform/methods.md

 ## Web

-As long as the web version of Telegram displays the front-end application in `<iframe/>` tag, it uses the default way of communication between 2 iframes - sending messages through `window.parent.postMessage` function.
+Since the web version of Telegram displays the front-end application in an `<iframe/>` tag, it uses the default way of communication between 2 iframes - sending messages through `window.parent.postMessage` function.